 Step 5: Address Gray Coverage

-If you’re covering gray roots:
+If you’re covering grays:

 -